ShiZhan/seed/README.rst

 Storage of **Extemporal Ensemble Device**

-Organize commodity storage devices with minimum effort/spend to build a loose-coupled system, which features dynamic metadata-manager/storage-server/client nodes, and fast deployment.
+Organize commodity storage devices with minimum cost to build a loose-coupled system, which features dynamic metadata-manager/storage-server/client nodes, and fast deployment.

 *design*
 --------